Alternating quotients of right-angled Coxeter groups: Proof of the Main Theorem

 \begin{corollary} Let $\mathcal{G}$ be a finite simplicial graph.
 If $K$ is a subgroup of a right-angled Coxeter group $C(\mathcal{G})$ and it acts on the Davis-Moussong complex with core $Y$, then deletion produces another core. \end{corollary}

-\begin{proof} The Davis-Moussong complex $DM(\mathcal{G})$ is a $CAT(0)$ cube complex, hence simply connected special.
+\begin{proof} The Davis-Moussong complex $DM(\mathcal{G})$ is a $CAT(0)$ cube complex, hence simply connected and special.
 The action of $C(\mathcal{G})$ on it preserves labels.
-In any square the consecutive edges have distinct labels, so the action is without self-intersections.
+In this complex any two consecutive edges have distinct labels, so the action is without self-intersections.
 The restriction to $K$ is also without self-intersections. \end{proof}

 \begin{lemma} Suppose $G$ acts on a $CAT(0)$ cube complex $X$ with core $Y$.
 If $Y' \subset X$ is constructed from $Y$ using a deletion of $H = H(e)$, then each edge in $V = H^- \cap Y'$ is dual to a hyperplane intersecting $H$. \end{lemma} \begin{proof} Let $e'$ be an edge in $V$ and $H'$ a hyperplane dual to $e'$.
 If $H' \cap H = \emptyset$, $H'$ is contained entirely in $H^-$.
 But then $H'$ is disjoint from $Y$.
 In particular one of the endpoints of $e'$ is in the opposite half-space of $X \backslash \backslash H'$ than $Y$.